 2. Tummy Sleepers

-If your baby sleeps on their TUMMY, this could also be a reason for diaper leaks.
+If your baby sleeps on their TUMMY, this could also be a reason for leaks.

-This is because if your baby’s diaper is already full, the pressure on the front or sides of the diaper can make it likely to leak.
+This is because if your child’s diaper is already full, the pressure on the front or sides of the diaper can make it likely to leak.

 3. Overnight Feedings